 Sexual harassment can hurt one’s sense of self terribly.
 It can color how one views life.
 The trauma can bruise one inside and can make him see the world as a hostile, negative, and cold place.
-It is natural for a survivor of harassment to feel low self esteem, helplessness, and shame.
-In particular, experiencing harassment can greatly diminish one’s ability to withstand challenges.
-Harassment often creates feelings that one is powerless.
-It is common to experience a loss of control and a lack of motivation.
+It is natural for a survivor of harassment to feel low self esteem, helpless, and shameful.
+In particular, experiencing harassment can greatly affect one’s ability to withstand challenges.
+Typical results of harassment include feelings of powerlessness, loss of control, and lack of motivation.

 How did Yosef persevere, survive and emerge to have a life of eventual success and satisfaction?
 Chazal suggest what kept Yosef sane .
-D’mus d’yukno shel aviv nireh lo b’chalom – the image of his father appeared to him in a dream.
+D’mus d’yukno shel aviv nireh lo bachalon – the image of his father appeared to him as if peering through the window.
 Yosef felt the love, caring, and nurture of his father deep down in the confines of Egypt.
 Even though Yosef was far away from Yaakov, he was able to envision his bond to his father, and it helped him survive his ordeal.
 Yaakov’s love was so palpable to Yosef, that it created a warm, supportive, affirming environment in his mind.
 Yaakov was physically far from Yosef, but emotionally close.